 Andy: How did you get started selling online?

 The short story is that my brother started selling online, and he’s six years older than me.
-He started when I was 12 and introduced me to the whole world of ecommerce, importing and private labelling.
+He started when I was 12 and introduced me to the whole world of ecommerce, importing and private labeling.
 At that age I understood how accessible and easy it was, and how it’s such an opportunity for every single person.

 Nowadays it’s not that rare for someone to buy a couple of hundred units on Alibaba and try to sell them on Amazon.
 But back in like 2002 when my brother started, it actually was very rare.
 He was a full-time student at college at the time.
 He wasn’t making a full living out of it, but a good amount of money and knew that if he dedicated a full 40 hours a week he could take this thing to the next level.